 In the rolling of my shoulders, like two gears on a clock rewriting time, I throw open my chest, stand tall and gain the strength to rise beneath my burdens.
 Although others placed them upon my shoulders, I built a comfy shelf and magnified them until my spine bowed and my ribs caved from the weight.
 You’re not good enough.
 You’re too this and that.
 You’re ugly.
 You’re so duuuumb.
 You don’t do it right.
 You don’t deserve to be loved if you’re like this.
 These rolling gears propel me out from under those burdens and into the truth of self-knowledge.
 I learn who I really am.

 I learn that I am Love.

 Drawing with my ribcage, I connect to other hearts, touching them as they touch me.
-This infinity weaves together the rifts and puncture wounds of betrayal and loss.
+This infinity weaves together the rifts of betrayal, the puncture wounds of loss.
 My lungs move more freely and begin to chip away at the asthma I have had since another driver’s drunken lurch into my life.

 In the continuous rippling of undulations, my twisted, compressed spine is strengthened and stretched so that disks have room to breathe once more.
 As the vertebrae relearn how to articulate, I relearn how to stand up—learn for the first time how to stand up for myself.

 In reverse, that body-waving infinity draws the energy of my own life force upward.
 From my connection to the Earth, it resonates in my guts, then my heart, my mind, until at last I know that I am as graceful and sure as my feet, as strong as my dancer’s legs, as fiery and creative as my womanly vessel.